Wasp Motorcycles

-Wasp Motorcycles is a motorcycle and sidecar manufacturer based in Dinton, near Salisbury, England, that specialises in building competition solo and sidecar machines for motocross, trials and sidecar grasstrack, as well as the Wasp 3 Wheel Freedom for disabled riders.
+Wasp Motorcycles is a British motorcycle and sidecar manufacturer that specialises in building competition solo and sidecar machines for motocross, trials and sidecar grasstrack, as well as the Wasp 3 Wheel Freedom for disabled riders.

 Wasp first saw racing success in 1971, when it won the European Championship.
 Wasp sidecars have been the winning chassis eight times in the FIM Sidecarcross European and World Championship.
 In 1972, all of the top eight places in the European Championship were riding Wasp outfits.